gravitee-io/gravitee-platform-docs/docs/apim/getting-started/hybrid-deployment/hybrid-deployment-on-kubernetes.md

 ```
 {% endcode %}

-2. Now we deploy APIM, but only the APIM gateway component:
+2. Now we deploy APIM, but only the APIM Gateway component:

 ```sh
 $ helm install — name graviteeio-apim3 — namespace graviteeio \